 A five-year bachelor's/master's program is available and offered in conjunction with the Mathematics Department, the College of Arts and Sciences, and the School of Professional Development.
 Students are allowed to take up to 15 graduate credits that will count towards both their undergraduate and graduate requirements reducing the total time for completion of the master's degree.

-Undergraduate Academic Plan Graduate Academic Program Maximum # of Shared Credit Allotment UG& Grad Degrees Awarded TEACH Recommendation B.S. in Mathematics MAT in Mathematics 15 Concurrently After MAT is awarded
+Undergraduate Academic Plan Graduate Academic Program Maximum # of Shared Credit Allotment UG & Grad Degrees Awarded TEACH Recommendation B.S. in B.S. in B.S. in B.S. in B.S. in Mathematics Mathematics Mathematics Mathematics Mathematics